contao/docs-archive/en/hooks/removeRecipient.md

 removeRecipient
 ---------------

 The `removeRecipient` hook is triggered when a newsletter recipient is removed.
-It passes the e-mail address and the channel IDs as argument and does not expect a return value.
+It passes the email address and the channel IDs as argument and does not expect a return value.
 It is available from version 2.8.RC1.

 ### Parameters ###

 1. *string* `$strEmail`

-	the recipient's email address which has been removed
+	The recipient's email address which has been removed

 2. *array* `$arrChannels`

-	the channels from which the recipient has unsubscribed
+	The channels from which the recipient has unsubscribed

 ### Example ###